JujuAdams/PictureFrame/docs/4.0/PfApply.md

 ### Camera

-`PfApply()` presumes that you are using GameMaker's native view system and that you're using view 0 for your game view.
-If a camera's width or height changes then it will resize, keeping the centre of the view static.
+These will only be adjusted if the `ignoreCamera` parameter is set to `false` (which it is by default). `PfApply()` presumes that you are using GameMaker's native view system and that you're using view[0] for your game view.
+If `PfApply()` causes a camera's width or height to change then it will resize keeping the centre of the camera pointing at the same location.

 Functions called: